mjm1374/tardis/README.md

 or

-Include tardis.js in your build or link to it from you html
+Include rename index.js to tardis.js in your build or link to it from you html

 # Usage